ibm-cloud-docs/cloud-infrastructure/mysql-db-migration-script-python.md

     `setuptools` facilitate packaging Python projects by enhancing the Python standard library distutils.
 The `requirements.txt` files install the Python libraries that are required in the script.
     {: note}

-3. Run the following database migration script:
+1. Run the database migration script:

     ```sh
     python3 db_migration.py